 Nowadays if you have a brand, you’re more likely to have a Facebook or Twitter page if you’re trying to build a strong following.
 But oversaturating the market with your brand can back fire as well.
 Understand how each social media platform (Twitter/Facebook) is used and which one is more effective for your specific product/service.
 A recent market research study by AYTM (Ask Your Target Market) asked about 2,000 web users an array of questions pertaining to how they get information on brands and their uses of social media sites to get updates on a product/service.
-Here are some of their findings from the survey:

 -When asked if they belonged to Twitter of Facebook, 85% said they had a Facebook account.
 While only 49% having a Twitter feed.